Andreas Johansson (ice hockey)

-Andreas Lars Johansson (born May 19, 1973) is a Swedish former professional ice hockey player, currently a head coach for Modo Hockey.
+Andreas Lars Johansson (born May 19, 1973) is a Swedish former professional ice hockey player and coach.
 Johansson played professionally in the Swedish Elite League, Swiss National League A, the National Hockey League, and in the Russian Superleague.
 He returned to Sweden in 2009 where he finished his career.
-He was an assistant coach for Modo Hockey in the 2010–11 season.
+He was assistant coach for Modo Hockey in the 2010–11 season.

 Career

 Johansson began his pro career with Färjestad BK in Sweden.
 He was drafted 136th overall by the New York Islanders in the 1991 NHL Entry Draft and played in the NHL for the Islanders (1995–96), Pittsburgh Penguins (1996–98), Ottawa Senators (1998–99), Tampa Bay Lightning (1999), Calgary Flames (1999–2000), New York Rangers (2001–02), and Nashville Predators (2002–04).
 In the 2000–01 season he played with the Swiss club SC Bern and after the 2003–04 season he went back to Switzerland where he signed with Genève-Servette HC and played with them for two seasons.
 In 2006/07 he returned to Färjestad.
 In 2007, he signed with Russian Super League team SKA Saint Petersburg.
 He played there for one season, but was contracted for two seasons (he did not play in the second season).
 Johansson then signed with Leksands IF of the HockeyAllsvenskan in 2009.
 However, he only played one game with Leksand before announcing his retirement due to injury.

 Prior to the 2010–11 season, he signed as assistant coach of Modo Hockey of the Elitserien.
 He left the club after the end of the season due to family issues.
 In January 2011, he was named assistant coach for Färjestad BK of the Elitserien.